Back to Home Page

 Turn off CD Auto Play.
 Auto Play requires that the CPU periodically checks whether a CD has been inserted and, if so, automatically runs the program on the disk.
 This takes up valuable CPU processing time which can be better used in the video editing program.

 Use separate drive for Video Use a SATA drive if the PC supports this type of interconnection.
-Consider using two hard disks in a RAID 0 configuration to improve data flow.
+Consider using two hard disks in a RAID 0 configuration to improve data flow or RAID 1 to provide added security to your video files (ie. duplicated storage).
+RAID 5 provides increased data throughput and security, but require at least three hard disks.

 Defrag (de-fragment) the video hard drive regularly (Select Disk Drive > Right Click and select Properties > Tools > defrag) This will ensure contiguous data files on the hard disk and will maximise data access.